Sims Metal Management: History

 In November 2002, Simsmetal Limited changed its name to Sims Group Limited.
 In October 2005, the company merged with entities operating certain of the recycling businesses of Hugo Neu Corporation, a privately owned US corporation.
 This merger provided Sims with a significant presence in southern California, New York and New Jersey.

 In September 2007, Sims sold its Southern California business into a joint venture with Adams Steel.
-The joint venture, SA Recycling, is operated by Adams Steel and is one of the largest recyclers in the US operating over one hundred thirty facilities in fifteen states.
+The joint venture, SA Recycling, is operated by Adams Steel and is one of the largest recyclers in the US operating over one hundred fifty facilities in fifteen states.

 On 14 March 2008, Sims issued 53.5 million American depositary receipts (ADRs), with a face value of A$1.5 billion, to purchase the issued capital of Metal Management Inc. (MMI) in the US.
 MMI was one of the leading full-service scrap metal recyclers in the US, with locations in 17 US states.
 The acquisition was designed to strengthen Sims' position in the North American scrap recycling market, increase the opportunity to be a supplier of raw materials to US steel mills, and expand its presence in non-ferrous products.
 The acquisition was complementary, because Sims' operations in North America were primarily export-focused, while MMI's operations were primarily domestic-focused, and included a large non-ferrous recycling business.
 The acquisition of MMI in March 2008 created the world's leading publicly traded recycling company.
 In November 2008, shareholders approved the changes of the corporate name to Sims Metal Management Limited.